Proffitt & Goodson Inc. Sells 537 Shares of Oracle Co. (NYSE:ORCL)

+Oracle (NYSE:ORCL) last issued its quarterly earnings results on Thursday, September 10th.
+The enterprise software provider reported $0.93 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.86 by $0.07.
+The firm had revenue of $9.37 billion during the quarter, compared to analysts’ expectations of $9.15 billion.
+Oracle had a return on equity of 85.71% and a net margin of 26.13%.
+During the same period in the previous year, the business earned $0.81 earnings per share.
+As a group, research analysts anticipate that Oracle Co. will post 3.77 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, October 22nd.
-Stockholders of record on Thursday, October 8th were issued a $0.24 dividend.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 1.71%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, October 22nd.
+Stockholders of record on Thursday, October 8th were paid a $0.24 dividend.
+This represents a $0.96 annualized dividend and a dividend yield of 1.71%.
 The ex-dividend date of this dividend was Wednesday, October 7th.
-Oracle’s payout ratio is 27.75%.
+Oracle’s dividend payout ratio is currently 27.75%.

-In other Oracle news, EVP Dorian Daley sold 112,500 shares of Oracle stock in a transaction that occurred on Tuesday, September 15th.
-The stock was sold at an average price of $60.95, for a total value of $6,856,875.00.
-Following the transaction, the executive vice president now directly owns 112,500 shares of the company’s stock, valued at approximately $6,856,875.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CAO W Corey West sold 5,359 shares of the company’s stock in a transaction on Friday, September 11th.
-The shares were sold at an average price of $61.20, for a total transaction of $327,970.80.
-Following the sale, the chief accounting officer now owns 115,006 shares of the company’s stock, valued at $7,038,367.20.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 129,673 shares of company stock valued at $7,906,167 over the last ninety days.
-39.10% of the stock is currently owned by insiders.

-Several equities research analysts have weighed in on ORCL shares.
-The Goldman Sachs Group lifted their price target on shares of Oracle from $61.00 to $69.00 and gave the company a “buy” rating in a research note on Friday, September 11th.
-Societe Generale increased their target price on Oracle from $60.00 to $70.00 and gave the stock a “buy” rating in a report on Friday, September 11th.
-Morgan Stanley lifted their price target on shares of Oracle from $58.00 to $62.00 and gave the company an “equal weight” rating in a research report on Friday, September 11th.
-Piper Sandler upped their price objective on shares of Oracle from $44.00 to $50.00 and gave the stock a “neutral” rating in a report on Friday, September 11th.
-Finally, Sanford C. Bernstein reaffirmed a “buy” rating and issued a $70.00 price objective on shares of Oracle in a research note on Monday, September 14th.
-One analyst has rated the stock with a sell rating, sixteen have issued a hold rating and eleven have issued a buy rating to the company.
-Oracle has a consensus rating of “Hold” and a consensus target price of $60.68.

 Oracle Profile